Source: Wikipedia

 Habitat

-[edit]The species grows in groups or overlapping tiers on hardwood.[4]
+[edit]The species grows in groups or overlapping tiers on hardwood.[1]
 The hardwood includes tree trunks, fallen branches, and sawdust.
-Rarely, the species grows on coniferous trees.[12]
-The species is widely distributed and very common.[4]
-The months that the species can commonly be found in are from July to September.[13]
-The species can be found in temperate zones of North America, South America, and The British Isles.
-It can also be found in Europe during spring, summer, and autumn.[14]
+Rarely, the species grows on coniferous trees.[11]
+The species is widely distributed and very common.[1]
+The species can commonly be found in temperate zones of North and South America and Europe,[12] from July to September in the northern hemisphere.[13]

 Crepidotus mollis | |